Prototypical Graph Contrastive Learning: Prototypical Graph Contrastive Learning

 \subsection{Reweighted Contrastive Objective}

 In this section, we introduce how to mitigate the sampling bias issue via sampling graphs from distinct clusters to the query and reweighting the negative samples.
-In the image domain, some previous work \cite{chuang2020debiased,robinson2020contrastive} propose to approximate the underlying “true” distribution of negative examples by adopting a PU-learning viewpoint \cite{elkan2008learning}.
+In the image domain, some previous works \cite{chuang2020debiased,robinson2020contrastive} propose to approximate the underlying “true” distribution of negative examples by adopting a PU-learning viewpoint \cite{elkan2008learning}.
 However, such approximation is sensitive to the hyperparameter choice and cannot avoid sampling the semantically similar pairs essentially.
 Given a query (and its cluster), we can achieve this simply by drawing ``true'' negative samples from different clusters.
-Since different clusters represent distinct underlying semantics, such sampling strategy can ensure the semantic differences between the query and its negatives and Eqn.~\eqref{eq:infonce} can be extended to:
+Since different clusters represent distinct underlying semantics, such sampling strategy can ensure the semantic differences between the query and its negatives, and Eqn.~\eqref{eq:infonce} can be extended to:

-where $\mathbf{c}_i$ and $\mathbf{c}_j$ are the prototype vectors of graphs $G_i$ and $G_j$ respectively, and $\mathbbm{1}_{\mathbf{c}_{i} \neq \mathbf{c}_{j}}$ is the indicator that represents whether two samples are from different clusters.
+where ${c}_i$ and ${c}_j$ are the prototype vectors of graphs $G_i$ and $G_j$ respectively, and $\mathbbm{1}_{{c}_{i} \neq {c}_{j}}$ is the indicator that represents whether two samples are from different clusters.
 In this way, selected negative samples can enjoy desirable semantic difference from the query and those similar ones are ``masked'' out in the objective.

 Beyond selecting negative samples based on the distinction of their clusters, we would like to avoid selecting too easy samples that are far from the query in the latent space.
-Intuitively, the desirable negative samples should have a moderate distance to the query.
-To achieve this desideratum, we resort to controlling their prototype distances rather than their direct distance.
+Furthermore, intuitively, the desirable negative samples should have a moderate distance to the query.
+Empirically, we found that controlling their prototype distances performs better than using their direct sample distance.
 As illustrated in Fig. \ref{fig:reweighted}, on the one hand, if the prototypes of negatives are too close to the query's prototype, negatives could still share the similar semantic structure with the query (e.g., the nearby cyan cluster).
 On the other hand, if the prototypes of negatives (such as the purple cluster) are far from the prototype of a query, it means negatives and query are far from each other and can be well distinguished, which actually does not help the representation learning.
-To this end, we propose to further reweight the term of negative samples in Eqn.~\eqref{eq:sampling_infonce} and define the reweighted objective as: